orbs-network/ton-vote-contracts/output/ton-vote_Registry.md

 137: Masterchain support is not enabled for this contract
 2977: Already initialized
 4429: Invalid sender
+4600: Only admin can set the create dao fee
+8645: Only admin can set the dao fwd msg fee
 23452: Only admin can set new registry admin
 46336: Below min fee for create dao
 51893: Only registry can change fwd msg fee
-52512: Only admin can set dao fwd msg fee
+56012: Only admin can set the new dao fwd msg fee
 60173: Below min fee for dao forward message
-62925: Only admin can set create dao fee